 Tip 4: Play is key

 In the book entitled, Play: How it shapes the brain, opens the imagination, and invigorates the soul, Dr. Stuart Brown and Christopher Vaughan, explores the concept of play and how it enriches our lives.
-Taking on an escape room team challenge like preventing a reactor meltdown or disarming an alien spacecraft is a great example of a collective win-loss scenario that boosts team cohesion.
+Taking on an escape room team challenge like join a space race or repairing a Mars colony is a great example of a collective win-loss scenario that boosts team cohesion.
 If your goal is to foster a more competitive culture, a series of individual win-loss scenarios is best.
 There are many great options in San Francisco, like go-kart, archery, put-put, and ax-throwing!

 Trick 4: Think big